 On an annualized basis, a decrease in interest rates of 1%, 2% and 3% would result in a decrease in net investment income of approximately \$1.1 million, \$1.7 million and \$1.8 million, respectively.
-The negative impact of a 3% decline in interest rates is only slightly more severe than the impact of a 2% decline in interest rates due to the impact of interest rate floors on certain of our floating rate investments, as there is no floor on our floating rate debt facility.
+The negative impact of a 3% decline in interest rates is only slightly more severe than the impact of a 2% decline in interest rate floors on certain of our floating rate investments, as there is no floor on our floating rate debt facility.